Top US Treasury official to warn UAE, Turkey over sanctions evasion

 The United States last month imposed sanctions on prominent Turkish businessman Sitki Ayan and his network of firms, accusing him of acting as a facilitator for oil sales and money laundering on behalf of Iran’s Revolutionary Guard Corps.

-While in the United Arab Emirates, Nelson will note the “poor sanctions compliance” in the country, the spokesperson said.
+While in the United Arab Emirates, Nelson will note the “poor sanctions compliance” in the country, the spokesperson said.—Reuters

-Washington has imposed a series of sanctions on United Arab Emirates-based companies over Iran-related sanctions evasion and on Thursday designated a UAE-based aviation firm over support to Russian mercenary company the Wagner Group, which is fighting in Ukraine.

 Comments